 - To serve as an independent director other than a public interest director, an individual must have knowledge of, or experience in, financial management, auditing or accounting, risk management practices, derivatives, project development, organizational management, or the law.

 - To serve as an independent director that is designated as a public interest director, an individual must have more than four years of personal experience in representing consumer or community interests on banking services, credit needs, housing, or financial consumer protections.
 For clarification, the efforts of a public interest director applicant in the areas listed above must be undertaken on behalf of and for the direct benefit of consumers or community interests.
-(This requirement does not apply to applicants seeking nominations for the independent director positions in this year’s election).
+(A candidate who wishes to be considered to be designated as a public interest director must meet these criteria.)

 More specific information about these statutory and regulatory eligibility requirements is contained in the application form.
 The application also requires candidates to provide information about their leadership experience, business knowledge, commitment to service, personal integrity, independence, and other experience and education.